How long is a cat pregnant?

 Can I worm my cat when she is pregnant?

-Can I flea my cat when she is pregnant?
+Can I treat my cat for fleas while she is pregnant?

 I believe there are some flea products which are safe to use on pregnant cats.
 These are available from your veterinarian, so it is best to speak to him/her.
 DON'T ever use a flea product on a pregnant or nursing cat without the okay from your veterinarian.